-The vehicle has a Traction Control System (TCS) that limits wheel spin.
-This is especially useful in slippery road conditions.
+The Traction Control System (TCS) is part of StabiliTrak.
+TCS limits wheel slip which is especially useful in slippery road conditions.
 The system operates only if it senses that any of the wheels are spinning or beginning to lose traction.
-When this happens, TCS reduces engine power.
+When this happens, TCS applies the brakes to limit wheel spin and also reduces engine power.
 The system may be heard or felt while it is working.
 This is normal and does not mean there is a problem with the vehicle.